isomerpages/nparks-juronglake/_our-gardens/Chinese Garden/Stoneboat and Tea Pavilion.md

 Tea Pavilion.
 This architectural marvel features three pavilions connected by a winding corridor, seemingly floating above the Lotus Pond – a design inspired by the Summer Palace.</p>
-<p>A poetic stone inscription greets visitors, inviting contemplation of
+<p>A poetic stone inscription greets visitors, inviting contemplationof the
-the serene surroundings, including views of the Stoneboat.
+serene surroundings, including views of the Stoneboat.
 Steeped in Ming Dynasty heritage, this space honours the sophisticated art of tea culture and celebrates the art of tea, brewing techniques, elegance, and creativity in a timeless experience.</p>